Finding Amazing Tulips around Goeree-Overflakkee

-So there we were, in Holland and cruising down little back roads in our Toyota Prius with all five of our noses practically smooshed against the windows, and our eyes as wide as frisbees.
-We were there for one thing, and one thing only: we were hunting tulips in the Netherlands.
+So there we were, in the Netherlands, cruising down little back roads in our Toyota Prius with all five of our noses practically smooshed against the windows, and our eyes as wide as frisbees.
+We were there for one thing and one thing only: looking for tulips around Goeree-Overflakkee.

-As soon as we pulled onto Goeree-Overflakkee, a small island off the west coast of the Netherlands, I turned the radio down low, and relayed our instructions one more time: Everyone was to keep their eyes peeled for flashes of pink, red, or yellow, aka: fields of tulips.
+As soon as we drove into the Goeree-Overflakkee area, a small island off the west coast of the Netherlands, I turned the radio down low, and relayed our instructions one more time: Everyone was to keep their eyes peeled for flashes of pink, red, or yellow, aka: fields of tulips.

 Whoever spotted a color would shout out, “OVER THERE,” and the car would practically steer itself in the direction of the vast field filled with rows and rows of colorful flowers.